47degrees/github4s/docs/docs/issue.md

  - the repository coordinates (`owner` and `name` of the repository).
  - `number`: The issue number.
  - `labels`: The existing labels that require adding.
- - `pagination`: Limit and Offset for pagination, optional.

  To add existing labels to an issue: